 Carnival booths are where good cheer and good deeds are found at our “Great American State Fair.”
 You can “Get Loony” at a carnival booth by volunteering, celebrating, entertaining, sharing an adventure or going on treasure hunts.

-A “Knotty Nauti Photo Contest” will test your freedom of speech and good cheer.
+A “Knotty Nauti Photo Contest” will test your freedom of speech and good cheer while teaching you basic sailing knots.
 Tell everyone you post Knotty Nauti pictures.
 “Would they like to see them?”
 The Karaoke Challenge Game will challenge you to be a rock star of sea shanties, patriotic songs and dancing pirate jigs.
 Treasure maps are as small as QR codes.
-These maps can be made into stickers, posters or even temporary water based tattoos placed on the small of your back.
-We call these QR tattoos “Tramp Stamps.”
-The Tramp Stamp game is where anyone can show a tramp stamp on their phone, print it or wear it.
-Scurvy dog pirates will try to get their paws on your loony booty by scanning your tramp stamp.
-The biggest booty wins!
 Pirate trivia will test your sea skills and Pirate School will teach you how to become part of military styled precision boat parades.
 You will know your start time, safety procedures, position in a squad, squad in a group and group in a parade.
 Without Pirate School you don’t have a boat parade, you have a stampede.
 On board each boat is their own carnival booth where they can live stream by any method and be easily connected to by anyone.
 Each boat competes to have 10 seconds of good cheer featured as a comedy bumper, during the main broadcast of the TV series called “Special Heroes.”

 B roll can be submitted from any carnival booth or boat in a parade to create comedy bumpers for the TV series called “Special Heroes.”
 Instead of a house or garden being fixed up, in each episode a gang of scurvy dog pirates turns a Special Hero into a Super Hero by solving quality of life issues for employment, education, housing and the most important thing, the pursuit of happiness.